 To ensure that you enjoy the type of camping trip you’ve chosen, you’ll want to be protected from the elements.
 There have been many advances in clothing technology over the years.
 Good camping apparel is nowadays designed to keep you warm and dry.
 However, with such a big variety of clothing choices available, it can be a little confusing to decide which items best suit your needs.

 Knowing something about the technology behind the different components of a garment can help you understand how they can benefit you in your outdoor adventures.

 The Materials used

-The materials most used for camping gear will prevent water from impregnating them and allow for easy run-off.
+The materials most used for camping gear will prevent water from impregnating them and allow for the easy run-off.
 Ever since manufacturers first started developing materials for use by campers and trekkers, the main problem they faced was how to keep moisture away from the wearer’s skin.
 New clothing had to provide this feature.
 It had to have some water-resistant properties.